-- The application is integrated into the UI/UX of the system.
-The user of each platform has its own behavior patterns and habits.
-The native approach allows making the application as familiar and convenient as possible.
+- The application is integrated into the system’s UI/UX.
+The user of each platform has their own behavior patterns and habits.
+The native approach allows you to make the application as familiar and convenient as possible.

 - Performance.
 The development uses tools for a specific platform to the maximum, thereby ensuring the performance of the application.
 Native code works perfectly with hardware, and even complex applications, with the right approach, will work the same way as pre-installed ones.
 We can guarantee maximum responsiveness of the interface and a good user experience.

 - Quality.
 As a rule, there are much fewer bugs and crashes in native applications.
 Of course, developers are responsible too, but developing for one platform usually is much easier.